 About an ARCS Foundation Oregon Scholar Award

-ARCS Scholar Awards provide flexible and unrestricted funding
+ARCS Scholar Awards provide flexible and unrestricted funding to help brilliant young scholars thrive through the most challenging part of their degrees.

 ARCS Scholars must be U.S. citizens and maintain a cumulative GPA of 3.5 or higher.